Extra Curricular Activities and School Trips

-Years 9 and 12 have the opportunity to take part in the National Mock Trial competitions which encourage a high standard of public speaking.
+Year 12 have the opportunity to take part in the National Mock Trial competition which encourage a high standard of public speaking.
 Sixth Formers take part in the Young Enterprise Scheme and events such as the Model United Nations.

 Students are encouraged to be aware of the problems of those less fortunate than themselves and to involve themselves in community service.
 Fund raising for charitable organisations is a regular part of school life and students participate in a wide range of popular activities to raise money for the school charity of the year which is chosen by the students themselves.

-Departments organise regular trips to support students in their learning, and there are study visits and exchange visits abroad for students learning MFL.
+Departments organise regular trips to support students in their learning, and there are study visits abroad for students learning MFL.

 Presdales PE department offers a wide range of extra-curricular activities for all levels, those that want to participate for fun and for those pupils who want to try and play for the school teams.
 Extra-curricular clubs are offered in Athletics, Badminton, Basketball, Dance, Football, Gymnastics, Handball, Hockey, Netball, Rounders, Rugby, Sportshall, Swimming, Trampolining, Tennis and Volleyball.
 Pupils from all years are encouraged to participate in sport to enable them to discover their talents, improve their physical fitness, and help them establish an active lifestyle for the future.
 Regular fixtures are held against other schools during the week, including in the local county leagues.
 There is an invitational only ‘Gifted and Talented’ early morning training club for those that excel in sport to try and improve their fitness levels.